From Challenge to Change: Design Principles for AI Transformations: Findings

-\paragraph{\textbf{AI Upskilling} — stresses the necessary initiatives to prepare employees for AI-embedded solutions} \begin{itemize} \item \textbf{Provide AI Training for employees}: Because the rise of AI introduce new skills for practitioners, like prompt engineering, therefore they need to enrich their skill set to fully-leverage the potential of AI tools. \item \textbf{Provide AI Mentoring and Coaching sessions}: Because effective AI adoption depends not only on technical skills, but also on understanding, confidence, and ethical awareness, therefore mentoring and coaching sessions are important to build these qualities. \item \textbf{Institutionalize continuous learning initiatives}: Because AI evolves rapidly and new tools continually emerge, therefore establishing continuous learning mechanisms is pivotal to keep up with AI rapid evolution and sustain competence. \end{itemize}
+\paragraph{\textbf{AI Up-skilling} — stresses the necessary initiatives to prepare employees for AI-embedded solutions} \begin{itemize} \item \textbf{Provide AI Training for employees}: The rise of AI introduce new skills for practitioners, like prompt and context engineering; therefore they need to enrich their skill set to fully-leverage the potential of emerging tools. \item \textbf{Provide AI Mentoring and Coaching sessions}: Effective AI adoption depends not only on technical skills, but also on understanding, confidence, and ethical awareness; therefore mentoring and coaching sessions are important to build these qualities. \item \textbf{Institutionalize continuous learning initiatives}: AI evolves rapidly and new tools continually emerge; therefore establishing continuous learning mechanisms is pivotal to keep up with AI rapid evolution and sustain competence. \end{itemize}

-\paragraph{\textbf{Communication} — aims to clear and continuous information flow between stakeholders of the AI integration process} \begin{itemize} \item \textbf{Structure a clear communication strategy with all stakeholders}: Because transparency and consistency in communication could mitigate uncertainty, therefore a well-defined communication strategy is vital to foster trust and collaboration. \item \textbf{Establish communication channels with all stakeholders}: Because transparent stakeholder engagement relies on systematic communication, therefore introducing both formal and informal channels is vital to enhance collaboration quality and organizational cohesion. \item \textbf{Engage with all stakeholders}: Because seamless AI integration requires all stakeholders being onboard, therefore it is essential to ensure continuous engagement with them. \item \textbf{Listen to employees' concerns}: Because AI rise brings also uncertainty and anxiety in employees regarding their future, therefore listening and addressing their concerns fosters trust and psychological safety during AI integration. \end{itemize}
+\paragraph{\textbf{Communication} — aims to clear and continuous information flow between stakeholders of the AI integration process} \begin{itemize} \item \textbf{Structure a clear communication strategy with all stakeholders}: Transparency and consistency in communication could mitigate uncertainty; therefore a well-defined communication strategy is vital to foster trust and collaboration. \item \textbf{Establish communication channels with all stakeholders}: Transparent stakeholder engagement relies on systematic communication; therefore introducing both formal and informal channels is vital to enhance collaboration quality and organizational cohesion. \item \textbf{Engage with all stakeholders}: Effective AI integration requires stakeholders being onboard; therefore it is essential to ensure continuous engagement with them. \item \textbf{Listen to employees' concerns}: Constant AI development brings uncertainty and anxiety in employees regarding their future; therefore listening and addressing their concerns fosters trust and psychological safety during AI integration. \end{itemize}